 In recent times, networked electronic devices have found an increasing number of applications in various fields.
 Yet, for reasons ranging from operational application to economics, these wired and wireless devices are often supplied with minimum physical resources; the constraints include those on computational resources (RAM, clock speed, storage), communication resources (duty cycle, packet size, etc.), but also form factors that may rule out user access interfaces (e.g., the housing of a small stick-on switch), or simply safety considerations (e.g., with gas meters).
 As a consequence, the resulting networks are more prone to loss of traffic and other vulnerabilities.
-The proliferation of these low-power and lossy networks (LLNs), however, are drawing efforts to examine and address their potential networking challenges.
-Securing the establishment and maintenance of network connectivity among these deployed devices becomes one of these key challenges.
+The proliferation of these low-power and lossy networks (LLNs), however, are drawing efforts to examine and deployed devices becomes one of these key challenges.